 Who This Page Is Not For

-This page is not for operators running full industrial SCADA with dedicated controls staff.
+This page is not for producers who genuinely need full industrial SCADA supervisory control and have the controls staff to run it.
 Emerson, Honeywell, AVEVA, and ABB are the honest picks for that segment.
 It is not for refineries, pipelines, or midstream operators.
 It is not for majors scoping enterprise upstream monitoring.

 Related Pages